scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### `issuer` {#issuer}

-The `issuer` field contains the distinguished name (DN) of the entity that has issued and signed the certificate (usually a CA).
-This field MUST be non-empty.
+The `issuer` field contains the distinguished name (DN) of the entity that issued and signed the certificate (usually a CA).
+This field MUST NOT be empty.

-In addition to the attributes described in {{RFC5280}} section 4.1.2.4, SCION implementations MUST also support the SCION-specific `id-at-ia` attribute identifying the SCION ISD and AS numbers.
+In addition to the attributes described in section 4.1.2.4 {{RFC5280}}, SCION implementations MUST also support the SCION-specific `id-at-ia` attribute.

 #### `id-at-ia` Attribute {#isd-as-nr}

 The `id-at-ia` attribute  identifies the SCION ISD and AS numbers.
+It is is included in an `AttributeTypeAndValue` sequence where the `type` is `id-at-ia` and `value` contains the ISD-AS number string.
+Its formatting MUST follow {{I-D.dekater-scion-controlplane}}, section "Text Representation" where AS numbers in the lower 32-bit range are represented in decimal notation, and others in hexadecimal notation.
-Its object identifier is defined in [](#cert-asn1).
+The `id-at-ia` object identifier is defined in [](#cert-asn1).

 The `id-at-ia` attribute MUST be included in the `issuer` and `subject` fields of root, issuing CA, and AS certificates.
 It SHOULD be included in voting certificates.

 When present, the `id-at-ia` attribute MUST appear exactly once in a given distinguished name (DN), and implementations MUST reject certificates if the `id-at-ia` appears more than once.

-The string representation of the `id-at-ia` attribute MUST follow the formatting defined in {{I-D.dekater-scion-controlplane}}, section "Text Representation" where AS numbers in the lower 32-bit range are represented in decimal notation, and others in hexadecimal notation.

 ### `validity`

 The `validity` field defines the validity period of the certificate.
 All certificates MUST have a well-defined expiration date. `GeneralizedTime` value "99991231235959Z" MUST NOT be used.

 The recommended maximum validity period for each type of certificate is described in [](#key-pair-notation).
-SCION implementations SHOULD adopt these values.
+SCION deployments SHOULD adopt these values.

 ### `subject`

 The `subject` field defines the entity that owns the certificate.
-It MUST NOT be empty and the same constraints as the `issuer` field apply.
-For details, see [](#issuer) and [](#isd-as-nr).
+It MUST NOT be empty.
+In addition to the attributes described in section 4.1.2.6 {{RFC5280}}, SCION implementations MUST also support the SCION-specific `id-at-ia` attribute, see  [](#isd-as-nr).

 ### `subjectPublicKeyInfo`